WP870 BUILD LOG

 What is a WP870?

-The U.S. Marshals Service never called it the Witness protection shotgun.
+The U.S. Marshals Service never called it the Witness Protection shotgun.
 Instead, they called it the Marshal’s Service Short Shotgun.
 A Marshal named Lynn Jordall came up with the idea and worked with an armorer at Glynco named Gene Thompson to produce the first of these shorty shotguns.
 According to Thompson, he built the first prototypes, and when they decided to produce the shotgun en-masse, they contracted the creation of the bird’s head grips out to Jim Wilson of Wilson Combat.
-Wilson was young at the time, and he hadn’t formed his premier firearms company just yet.
+Wilson was young at the time, and he hadn’t formed his premiere firearms company just yet.

 The 'WP870' gains its nickname from its adoption and use by the United States Marshals Service.
 Fellow gun scribe Chris McLoughlin outlined the beginnings of the original guns in a 1984 article.
 According to McLoughlin, Gene Thompson, Lynn Jordall and Jim Wilson built three prototypes.
 This was a collaborative effort with each man working on a select feature to produce the most effective platform.
 The result was a cut-down Remington 870 with a 14.5-inch barrel, a custom-built hand stop and, most significantly, an ergonomic grip that retained the shape of the original factory stock.
 Other modifications included a slotted shell lifter to assist in clearing a short-stroke-induced double feed and a unique sling system.